<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Finding a College That's a Good Fit for Your Academic Needs

 There are several factors that you should consider when trying to find your best-fit college.
-Before you continue reading this blog, it may be a good idea to take a look at our previous blog and the webinar recording below which both address finding your best college fit.
+Before you continue reading this blog post, it may be a good idea to take a look at our blog post, How to Know if a College is Right for You: Finding Your Best Fit, and the webinar recording below which both address finding your best college fit.

 Needless to say, academics is an especially important piece of finding your best college fit.
-So, how do you go about finding the right fit academically?
-Let’s explore.
+Here are some tips to help guide you through the process.

 Often, the best sources of insight regarding your academic success are your high school teachers.
 Their familiarity with your abilities can be invaluable in identifying a set of colleges where you will be well-served academically.
 Ask some of your favorite teachers if they have 10 minutes to spare to talk about college with you.

-Once you have a cursory list of some colleges you’d like to learn more about, the next thing to do is to assess the competitive landscape.
+Once you have a cursory list of colleges you’d like to learn more about, the next thing to do is to assess the competitive landscape.
 How do your academic credentials line up against those who have been previously admitted?
 Most of this information can be found by viewing the college detail pages on Scoir.
-If you're not a Scoir student, you can find this information by searching for an academic profile on the website of the institution you’re researching or by searching here.
 If your scores and GPA fall within the top quarter, it’s a safe bet you’ll be a competitive candidate for admission to that school.
 There are no guarantees, but it should offer you some reassurance.

-When you begin to look at colleges, be careful not to compromise on your passions.
+When you explore colleges, be careful not to compromise on your passions.
 If you want to pursue film studies but a college you’re considering doesn’t offer a well-established program in that area, then it’s probably not a good fit.
 You owe it to yourself to look into colleges that offer substantive programs that meet your needs in your areas of interest.

 You should avoid embracing a college or university simply because: